AJBrillantes/data-analyst-portfolio/README.md

 # Data Analyst Portfolio

 A repository of data analyst projects demonstrating skills I have learned so far.
+These include Data Cleaning, Data Analysis, and Data Visualization using **Python**, and Querying a Database with **SQL (SQLite)**.
 Some projects were accomplished as part of Dataquest's Data Analyst Path.
-Programming
-Languages used are **Python** and **SQL (SQLite)**.
 The projects are presented in Jupyter Notebook (`.ipynb`) files.

 For some projects, there are internal links directing the viewer to specific parts of the notebook.
 As of this time (11/26/2020), some of these links are not supported by GitHub.
 An issue has been opened [here](https://github.com/microsoft/vscode-jupyter/issues/1330).
 I apologize for any inconvenience this may cause the viewer.